Best Medium Alternatives in 2026

 3. You do not own your relationship with readers

-On Medium, the content you create lives on Medium's domain.
-You do not build an independent email list that you fully control, and even your visibility within the platform is shaped by Medium's algorithm and curation decisions.
+On Medium, the content you create lives on the domain of Medium.
+You do not build an independent email list that you control.
+Even your visibility within the platform is shaped by Medium's algorithm and curation decisions.
 Writers who want a direct relationship with their audience and to rely on their work reaching readers without algorithm interference often find Medium limiting for these reasons.

 4. Unpredictable algorithms

 For writers who want to understand how their work will perform and who it will reach, Medium’s system for distributing and boosting articles can be confusing and frustrating.
-For example, the Boost program gives certain articles higher visibility by a significant amount, which leads to higher earnings, but even those who use it have little clarity on how it works exactly.
+For example, the Boost program gives certain articles higher visibility by a significant amount.
+This can lead to higher earnings, but even those who use it have little clarity on how it works exactly.

 The best Medium alternatives in 2026